GeorgeHoneywood/alta-typst/README.md

 ### With [Typst CLI](https://github.com/typst/typst)

-Fork and clone this repo, then run `typst --watch example.typ`.
+Fork and clone this repo, then run `typst watch example.typ`.

-Note that the template is intended for use with the IBM Plex Sans font, which isn't currenly bundled with the Typst CLI — so the rendered output on your machine may differ slightly.
-You can run `typst --fonts` to see which fonts can be used instead.
+Note that the template is intended for use with the IBM Plex Sans font, which isn't currently bundled with the Typst CLI — so the rendered output on your machine may differ slightly.
+You can run `typst fonts` to see which fonts can be used instead.

 ### Icons

 Add extra icons by uploading more `.svg` files — the existing ones are free icons from [Font Awsome](https://fontawesome.com/search?o=r&m=free).
-You can then reference these as name values in the links array.
+You can then reference these as `name` values in the links array.

 ## Licence